mvdam/react-typescript-webpack4/Webpack4-vs-Parcel.md

 Starting up a new frontend project can be quite intensive.
 Most time will vanish in setting up the build process.
 We all know the pains of setting up Webpack with loaders and configuration files.

 But things might have changed.
-We have two -new- kids on the block;
+We have two (relatively) new kids on the block;

 * [Parcel Bundler](https://github.com/parcel-bundler/parcel), released December 2017
 * [Webpack 4](https://github.com/webpack/webpack), released on February 2018